katabullet1/katabullet/README.md

 # Time tracker

-Register the work you do every seocnds.
+Register the work you do every seocnd.
 And showcase your productivity